system76/docs/content/install-pop.md

 | RAM       | 4 GB        | 8 GB        |
 | Drive Storage | 20 GB   |             |

-From <https://system76.com/pop/download/>, choose **DOWNLOAD**.
-The download dialog includes the current _Requirements_, and download _Filesize_, as well as the image checksums used to verify the file once downloaded.
+From <https://system76.com/pop/download/>, choose **DOWNLOAD** under the section best matching your computer (generic, NVIDIA, or Raspberry Pi).
+The download page includes the current _Requirements_ and download _Filesize_, as well as the image checksums used to verify the file once downloaded.

 ### Installation Media